Skip to main content

 Scotland can drive economic impact for the rural economy, using its high-quality / welfare farm produce.
 But it can also do so by leaning on its history of farm hospitality, authentic people, stunning landscapes, and farming culture.

-The group wants to bring thousands of people on to Scottish farms each year, building demand for Scottish farm produce.
+Building demand for Scottish farm produce, can bring thousands of people on to Scottish farms each year,

-This makes Scotland the “go-to” place to buy farm food and drink, and taste great food.
+This can instill the idea in visitors that Scotland is the “go-to” place to buy farm food and drink, and taste great food.

 • Help visitors understand responsible tourism

-The group wants to help Scotland lead the way in net zero rural tourism.
-This means complementing environmental and biodiversity good practice in farming businesses.
+Scotland wants to lead the way in net zero rural tourism through environmental and biodiversity good practice in farming businesses.

 This will help Scotland being the visitor destination for exercise and to access green spaces.